ChatGPT for business ideas: what it gets right and wrong

 Market size and TAM estimates

-ChatGPT will give you TAM, SAM, and SOM estimates for any market you ask about.
-These numbers are synthesised from training data and are often wrong or wildly optimistic.
-Do not use ChatGPT TAM estimates in a business plan or investor deck.
-Use actual market research: industry reports, company filings, customer interviews, and transaction data.
+ChatGPT will hand you TAM, SAM, and SOM figures for any market you name.
+These are synthesised from training data and are often wrong or wildly optimistic.
+Do not put a ChatGPT TAM number into a business plan or an investor deck.
+Use real sources: industry reports, company filings, customer interviews, and transaction data.
+The model can help you structure how you size a market, but it cannot supply the actual number.

 Demand signals

-ChatGPT cannot tell you whether anyone wants what you want to build.
-It can tell you that the concept sounds plausible.
-Real demand validation requires talking to 20 to 30 potential customers, building something small and seeing if they use it, or pre-selling before building.
-ChatGPT is not a substitute for any of these.
+ChatGPT cannot tell you whether anyone wants what you plan to build.
+It can only tell you the concept sounds plausible, which is a low bar.
+Real demand validation means talking to 20 to 30 potential customers, building something small and watching whether they use it, or pre-selling before you build.
+The model is not a substitute for any of those, and treating its enthusiasm as a green light is how people spend months building something nobody asked for.

 Competitive advantage assessment

-If you ask ChatGPT whether your business idea has a competitive advantage, it will usually agree that it does.
-It is not adversarial by design.
-It is agreeable.
-Real competitive advantage assessment requires an honest view of what you do better than existing alternatives and why customers would switch to you, which requires market knowledge ChatGPT does not have.
+Ask ChatGPT whether your idea has a competitive advantage and it will usually agree that it does.
+The model is agreeable by design, not adversarial.
+A real assessment requires an honest view of what you do better than the existing alternatives and why a customer would switch, and that rests on market knowledge the model does not have.
+For a useful answer you have to argue the other side yourself, or get it from people who know the category.

 Regulatory and legal specifics

-ChatGPT's knowledge of specific regulatory requirements, licensing, tax structures, and legal frameworks is unreliable.
-Any business idea with regulatory dimensions, healthcare, finance, food service, employment, requires specialist advice.
-Do not plan a regulated business based on ChatGPT's regulatory assessment.
+ChatGPT's grasp of specific regulatory requirements, licensing, tax structures, and legal frameworks is unreliable.
+Any business idea with a regulatory dimension, such as healthcare, finance, food service, or employment, needs specialist advice.
+Do not plan a regulated business on the model's reading of the rules, because the cost of being wrong here is not a wasted afternoon.

 The right workflow: ChatGPT plus human validation

-The businesses that use ChatGPT productively for idea development use it in one direction: to generate options and surface questions quickly, which they then validate through real-world research.
+The people who use ChatGPT productively for idea development run it in one direction only.
+They use it to generate options and surface questions quickly, then validate everything through real-world research.

 Frequently asked questions